Miljevic1988/homeworksZIRA/README.md

 This is a web page about Brazilian footbal club Atletico Mineiro.
 The firt page is atleticoMineiro.
 Than you can click WELCOME so you can get to the next page.
-On the second welcome page there are three subpages: pictures of Atletico Mineiro, youtube videos of Atletico Mineiro, one of the best players who ever played fot Atletico Mineiro.
+On the second welcome page there are three subpages: pictures of Atletico Mineiro, youtube videos of Atletico Mineiro and one of the best players who ever played fot Atletico Mineiro.